Grace is a Christian alternative worship community/network.

 - Charity bicycle rides to France, Scotland, Belgium, Holland

 Anyone can take the initiative to start or join in something and see what grows.
-The Monday meetings or the café are the best places to share ideas.
+The planning meetings or the café are the best places to share ideas.